'Cowboys for Trump' founder faces U.S. Capitol riot criminal trial | Law-Order

 'Cowboys for Trump' founder faces U.S. Capitol riot criminal trial

-Prosecutors have interpreted the law more broadly, saying it only requires that Griffin breached a Secret Service-protected area that Pence was in or would be returning to.
+Prosecutors have interpreted the law more broadly, saying it only requires that Griffin breached a Secret Service-protected area that Pence was in or would have been returning to.
 U.S. District Judge Trevor McFadden, the judge presiding over the case, will decide whether Griffin is guilty.

-A New Mexico county commissioner who founded a group called "Cowboys for Trump" is facing trial on Monday on charges related to the Jan.
+A New Mexico county commissioner who founded a group called "Cowboys for Trump" faced trial on Monday on charges related to the Jan.
 6, 2021, attack on the U.S. Capitol, in an important test for prosecutors that could affect other criminal cases.
 A federal judge in the District of Columbia began the trial for Couy Griffin, who is charged with breaching a restricted area protected by the U.S. Secret Service and engaging in disorderly conduct in that area.
-The trial is expected to end later on Monday.
+The trial is expected to end Tuesday with closing arguments.

 U.S. criminal defendants have a right to a jury trial, but Griffin opted to be tried by a judge instead.
 Griffin, 48, was photographed at the Capitol during the riot, and does not deny that he entered a barricaded area.

-But Griffin has disputed whether then-Vice President Mike Pence and his Secret Service agents were at the Capitol when he breached the building's grounds.
-Griffin argues that prosecutors are required to show Pence's whereabouts, and to prove Griffin knew of those whereabouts.
-Prosecutors have interpreted the law more broadly, saying it only requires that Griffin breached a Secret Service-protected area that Pence was in or would be returning to.
+But Griffin contends that under the law he is accused of violating, the government must prove that he knew then-Vice President Michael Pence was present at the Capitol building or grounds at the same time he was.
+Prosecutors have interpreted the law more broadly, saying it only requires that Griffin breached a Secret Service-protected area that Pence was in or would have been returning to.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)